 The second I got home, I started to think about what I wanted to make with them.
 I decided on a Fresh Fig and Arugula Salad with Gorgonzola and Pecans, mainly because I already had the majority of the ingredients (thanks hubby for picking up the Gorgonzola!).
 The handmade dressing was a cinch to make, with local honey, white balsamic vinegar and olive oil.
 The essential topping was a bit of course black pepper and fresh thyme.

 As far as losing my job…some say that when a door closes another one opens.
-I can’t wait to get a peak at what’s behind that door.
+I can’t wait to get a peek at what’s behind that door.

 Fresh Fig and Arugula Salad with Gorgonzola and Pecans